John Russell Scott: Early life

 Scott was born in Manchester, the second son and third child of editor Charles Prestwich Scott and Rachel Susan Cook.
 He was educated at Rugby School and studied engineering at Trinity College, Cambridge, later undertaking further engineering studies at the Massachusetts Institute of Technology.

 Career

 At the request of his father, Scott became managing director of the Manchester Guardian in 1905.
 In 1924 he purchased the Manchester Evening News, reuniting the evening title with the Manchester Guardian and forming The Manchester Guardian and Evening News Ltd, of which he served as chairman and governing director.

-On 1 January 1932, C. P. Scott died at the age of 85, and control passed to his elder son Edward Taylor Scott.
-However, Edward drowned four months later, whereupon John Russell Scott became the sole controlling owner of the company.
+On 1 January 1932, C. P. Scott died at the age of 85, and control passed to his son Edward Taylor Scott; however, Edward drowned four months later, whereupon John Russell Scott became the sole controlling owner of the company.
 He continued to run the group on restrained managerial pay and reinvested profits in the newspapers' growth and facilities.

 Scott Trust

 In June 1936, to prevent future death duties from forcing a sale or jeopardising independence, Scott transferred ownership of the Manchester Guardian and Manchester Evening News, valued at over £1 million, to a new trust (the Scott Trust).
 The trust deed required that the papers be "carried on, as nearly as may be, upon the same principles as heretofore".
-His close adviser (and future Lord Chancellor) Gavin Simonds told him: "You are trying to do something which is very repugnant to the law of England.
+His close adviser and future Lord Chancellor Gavin Simonds told him: "You are trying to do something which is very repugnant to the law of England.
 You are trying to divest yourself of a property right."

 In 1948, following legal advice that the Guardian could still be exposed to death duties on John Scott's death, the Trust was reconstituted: the beneficiaries of the 1936 deed handed their shares to the new trustees.
 The Scott family's power to appoint trustees ended and appointments became a collective act.
 The Scott Trust model — later reorganised in 2008 as Scott Trust Limited — remains the owner of Guardian Media Group and exists to secure the Guardian's financial and editorial independence in perpetuity.